Imperial Library (Japan): History

 In 1890, then director Tanaka Inagi visited the Library of Congress in the United States and major national libraries in Europe with the aim of creating a similar facility in Japan.
 As a result, in April 1897, the Tokyo Library was renamed the Imperial Library, and began to assume the functions of a national library.

 A new building to house the Imperial Library was completed on March 20, 1906 in Ueno Park.
 At the time of the transfer, the collection contained approximately 470,000 volumes.
 This grew to over 1 million volumes by the end of World War II.
 However, from the start, the library was plagued by the lack of adequate budgets, and by lack of space to accommodate all volumes necessary.
 The collection escaped major damage in the 1923 Great Kantō earthquake, and was evacuated to the countryside during World War II and thus escaped destruction in the Tokyo air raids.

-As of 31 March 1908, it held 244,483 books, of which 194,500 were Japanese and Chinese books.
+As of 31 March 1908, it held 244,483 books, of which 194,500 were Japanese and Chinese-language books.

 Due to censorship requirements, the Home Ministry operated a review office in the basement of the Imperial Library.

 Following the end of World War II, the Imperial Library was renamed the National Library in December 1947, and was again renamed the National Diet Library in 1948.
 The former building of the Imperial Library of Japan now houses the International Library of Children's Literature.